 An enthusiastic promoter of music education, Mizrahi has presented lecture-recitals and master classes at The American School in Switzerland (TASIS), the University of North Carolina at Wilmington, and the University of Nebraska at Omaha.
 As a member of Carnegie Hall’s prestigious Academy program and Teaching Artists Collaborative, Mr. Mizrahi spent several hours a week as a teaching artist in New York City public schools.

-He is currently Assistant Professor of Piano at the Lawrence University Conservatory of Music in Appleton, Wisconsin.
+He is currently Associate Professor of Piano at the Lawrence University Conservatory of Music in Appleton, Wisconsin.